tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 discussed in {{SliceModes}} to realize a network slice.
 For example, data and control plane slice policy mode can be employed in parts of a network, while control plane slice policy mode can be employed in the other parts of the network.
-The slice policy aware path selection, in such case, can take into account the slice aggregate available network resources.
+The path selection, in such case, can take into account the slice aggregate specific available network resources.
 The SS carried within packets allow transit nodes to enforce the corresponding S-PHB on the parts of the network that apply the data plane slice policy mode.
 The SS can be maintained while traffic traverses nodes that do not enforce data plane slice